PapaAlpaca/Treasure-Hunting/README.md

 Contributors: Kenny Sorrell, Keira Wong, Alicia Chen, Rachel Feng

 Serialization has been implemented in the high score list.
-Scores will be saved in a highScore.ser file
+Scores will be saved in a HighScores.ser file

 Just simply check the high score list by typing "S" at the start.